 - Sore throat remedies for toddlers are generally limited to giving the prescribed dosage of an OTC pain relief and fever-reducing drug for high fevers.
 This takes care of the discomfort and pain and resultant crankiness while giving the body time to fight the infection and recover.

 - Home remedies for throat infection in babies and toddlers are rest and hydration.
 Giving them extra warm fluids will thin the mucus and help it to drain.
 It will also ease the sore throat.

 - Drinking warm and light soups provide nutrition while easing the pain of the sore throat

 - Those wondering what to give a child with a sore throat can try home remedies for throat infection in babies like a small amount of tulsi crushed with honey or some herbal teas with ginger, pepper, turmeric, honey and lemon.

 A sore throat can be avoided by following these precautions:

-- Not going to a space where the infection is common
+- Not going to spaces where the infection is common.

 Is Sore Throat an Emergency?

 A sore throat can be an emergency if it is accompanied by: